Skip to main content

 Chapter 7

 If you qualify - income below your state's median, or you pass the disposable income calculation - Chapter 7 is almost always faster, cheaper, and far more likely to result in an actual discharge.
-4-6 months to a completed case versus 3-5 years.
+4-6 months to a completed case versus 3-5 years of Chapter 13 payments.
 The tradeoffs are the 10-year credit impact versus Chapter 13's 7 years, and the potential liquidation of non-exempt assets.
 But for most people with primarily unsecured debt and no significant assets to protect, Chapter 7 is the stronger option when they're eligible.
 We cover Chapter 7 in full detail here.

 Debt Management Plans